 - A software system built for screening kiwis for bowel cancer is now powering New Zealand’s Covid-19 contact tracing efforts.

-- Deloitte won a deal to plan and design the National Screening Solution (NSS) in mid 2018, and it was developed on a Salesforce platform.
+- Deloitte won a deal to plan and design the National Screening Solution (NSS) in mid-2018, and it was developed on a Salesforce platform.

 - Massachusetts collaboration: Partners In Health will provide staff and contribute technical expertise in community tracing.
-The Commonwealth Health Insurance Connector Authority (CCA) will stand up a virtual support center and maintain connectivity, while the Massachusetts Department of Health (DPH) will maintain data, guides and processes.
+The Commonwealth Health Insurance Connector Authority (CCA) will set up a virtual support center and maintain connectivity, while the Massachusetts Department of Health (DPH) will maintain data, guides, and processes.
 Accenture, a leading global professional services company, and Salesforce, a global leader in CRM, are implementing support center capabilities for the CTC’s tracing purposes.